department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions.md

 relatedlinks:
   - url: /disability-benefits/conditions/ptsd/
     title: PTSD
-    description: Learn about the symptoms of post-traumatic stress—and how to get help.
+    description: Learn about the symptoms of posttraumatic stress disorder—and how to get help.
   - url: /disability-benefits/conditions/exposure-to-hazardous-materials/
     title: Contact with Harmful Chemicals or Other Hazardous Materials
     description: Find out if you may have had contact with toxic chemicals or other dangers (like Agent Orange or radiation)—and what to do if you have.